Furlough Scheme Extended Until 2 December 2020

 Extended Furlough Leave Agreement Forms

 To use the extended Furlough Scheme all businesses will need to have a written signed agreement with their employees.
 For those employees previously furloughed, you will already have an agreement in place to cover use of the extended Furlough Scheme.

 However, for employees who were not previously furloughed, HR:4UK can provide our clients with extended furlough leave agreement forms and covering letters.
 Please contact a member of our team to receive your copies.

 Many businesses may have already put in place JSS (Open) Agreements in anticipation of the scheme’s launch on Sunday 1 November 2020.
 If this applies to you, we urge you to contact affected employees as soon as possible to explain that the government has made a last-minute decision to extend the furlough scheme and to ask them to agree to continue on furlough instead.
 HR:4UK are able to provide templates for you to email (for speed) to employees to gain agreement for furlough leave.

 Join Our FREE HR Webinars

 HR:4UK hold FREE HR & Employment webinars with live Q&As once a fortnight.
 To join our free webinars and to get your questions answered visit our events webpage here or contact email@example.com Don’t have time?
 Don't worry.
 You can always watch our video on demand via our YouTube channel here.

 HR:4UK Are Here For You

-We continue to be here for our clients and provide the information and support they need.
-Whatever your problem, no matter how small, HR:4UK can help you avoid any risky and costly mistakes.
+Whatever your problem, no matter how small, HR:4UK are always here to help you avoid any risky and costly mistakes.

 Disclaimer: Please note this is not legal advice on your circumstances and HR:4UK are not qualified to give medical advice.
 Our advice is based on our understanding of the information currently available and may be subject to change as and when more guidance becomes available.